![]() |

 PROGRAM DATES, COSTS AND DEADLINES

-SUMMER I: May 21 - June 17, 2023 (4weeks) SUMMER I OR II SUMMER I & II Out-of-Pocket Costs Include: *Costs subject to change, please contact studyabroad@uwplatt.edu for the most up-to-date program costs.
+SUMMER I: Mid May - Mid June, 2024 (4weeks) SUMMER I OR II SUMMER I & II Out-of-Pocket Costs Include: *Costs subject to change, please contact studyabroad@uwplatt.edu for the most up-to-date program costs.
 APPLICATION DEADLINES

 Students session 1 arrive to Seville